monterail/guidelines/git.md

 Fixes are applied using following rules:

 1. Bugs in `master` branch are fixed in `master` and immediately merged to `next` branch.
-2. Bugs in `next` are fixed in `next`, no need to merge to feature branches
+2. Bugs in `next` are fixed in `next`, rebased to all feature branches
 3. Bugs in feature branches are fixed in feature branched and rebased before merge to `next`

 Once feature is merged to `next`, all fixes should go to `next`.